-2.1.
-Discretizing Space and Box Orientations - a Combinatorial Approach grid axes, so the placement of a box is determined by six parameters: the anchor cell with coordinates (x, y, z), and the orientation (w, h, d) which describe the extension of the box in width, height and depth (measured in unit cells).
-The spacing $\tilde{w}$ of the cubic grid is chosen such that $k \cdot \tilde{w} = 50$ mm for some integer k, and hence the orientation (w, h, d) can be any permutation of the set $\{1k, 2k, 4k\}$ .
-As the following stages are very sensitive to a "good" initial placement and orientation of the cubic grid, the latter is chosen such that the number of cells contained in the interior of the original trunk volume is maximized.
+2.1 Discretizing Space and Box Orientations - a Combinatorial Approach

+The approach used in [Eisenbrand et al. 2003] proposes a discretization of space and box orientations by constructing a threedimensional cubic grid which approximates the interior of the trunk.
+Boxes can only be placed anchored at a grid cube and in alignment with the grid axes, so the placement of a box is determined by six parameters: the anchor cube with coordinates (x, y, z), and the orientation (w, h, d) which describe the extension of the box in width, height and depth (measured in unit cubes).
+The spacing \tilde{w} of the cubic grid is chosen such that $k \cdot \tilde{w} = 50$ mm for some integer k, and hence the orientation (w, h, d) can be any permutation of the set $\{1k, 2k, 4k\}$.
+As the following stages are very sensitive to a "good" initial placement and orientation of the cubic grid, the latter is chosen such that the number of cubes contained in the interior of the original trunk volume is maximized.
 See Fig. 3 for an example.